boltops-tools/terraspace-docs/_docs/misc/multiple-terraspace.md

 ENV['AWS_PROFILE'] = 'dev-profile'
 ```

 The code starts to get messy, but it's an option.
-Instead, the general recommendation is to use git, do the upgrade and test in a different branch, and switch over to it as soon as it's feasible for your team.
+Instead, the general recommendation is to use git to create a different branch, test the upgrade, and switch over to it as soon as it's feasible for your team.
 This keeps the code cleaner.